 If you’re looking for a low-key cocktail option on Washington Ave., head to Julep.
 It’s the kind of bar where a cocktail takes five minutes to make, but they’re worth the wait.
 Also a big plus: Julep doesn’t have the bouncer and dress code situation that’s common at other spots nearby.
 They serve fancy bar food like seafood towers and cheese boards, but if you’re in need of a snack with your nightcap, get the chicken salad and crackers.

 Definitions of an ice house vary, but it’s essentially a neighborhood indoor/outdoor bar, commonly without air conditioning, that serves mostly beer.
 West Alabama Ice House has been a Montrose staple since the 1920s and it’s always packed with friendly regulars who have been going there for 30+ years.
-Grab a bottle of Lone Star at the bar and a barbacoa taco from the neighboring Tacos Tierra Caliente food truck and repeat as needed.
+Grab a Lone Star at the bar and a barbacoa taco from the neighboring Tacos Tierra Caliente food truck and repeat as needed.